dotnet/AspNetCore.Docs/aspnetcore/blazor/security/server/additional-scenarios.md

 ## Circuit handler to capture users for custom services

-Use a <xref:Microsoft.AspNetCore.Components.Server.Circuits.CircuitHandler> to capture a user from the <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider> and set that user in a service.
-If you want to update the user, register a callback to <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider.AuthenticationStateChanged> and queue a `Task` to get the new user and update the service.
+Use a <xref:Microsoft.AspNetCore.Components.Server.Circuits.CircuitHandler> to capture a user from the <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider> and set the user in a service.
+If you want to update the user, register a callback to <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider.AuthenticationStateChanged> and queue a <xref:System.Threading.Tasks.Task> to obtain the new user and update the service.
 The following example demonstrates the approach.

 In the following example:

 * <xref:Microsoft.AspNetCore.Components.Server.Circuits.CircuitHandler.OnConnectionUpAsync%2A> is called every time the circuit reconnects, setting the user for the lifetime of the connection.
-Only the <xref:Microsoft.AspNetCore.Components.Server.Circuits.CircuitHandler.OnConnectionUpAsync%2A> method is required unless you implement updates via `AuthenticationChanged`.
+Only the <xref:Microsoft.AspNetCore.Components.Server.Circuits.CircuitHandler.OnConnectionUpAsync%2A> method is required unless you implement updates via a handler for authentication changes (`AuthenticationChanged` in the following example).
-* <xref:Microsoft.AspNetCore.Components.Server.Circuits.CircuitHandler.OnCircuitOpenedAsync%2A> is called to attach the event handler, `AuthenticationChanged`, to update the user.
+* <xref:Microsoft.AspNetCore.Components.Server.Circuits.CircuitHandler.OnCircuitOpenedAsync%2A> is called to attach the authentication changed handler, `AuthenticationChanged`, to update the user.
 * The `UpdateAuthentication` task swallows all exceptions because there's no way to report them.
 If an exception is thrown from the task, the exception is reported elsewhere.

 `UserService.cs`: